top of page

 Cachet heraldique en bois noble et precieux.

-While unfortunately the top of the handle of this seal is missing, its engraving is remarkable, and hours of research have been needed to identify its components.
+While unfortunately the top of the handle of this stamp is missing, its engraving is remarkable, and hours of research have been needed to identify its components.
 Like many Spanish coats of arms, this one brings together the heraldic identity of a noble lineage formed through the union of several prominent families of Spain over many generations.
 At its center appears the oval shield of Vera de Aragón, surrounded by the arms of Figueroa, Guevara, Zúñiga, and Vargas, reflecting a network of alliances that spread across Castile, Navarre, and the Mediterranean dominions of the Crown of Aragon.
 Around these arms are the royal emblems - Navarre, León, and Sicily - not as claims to sovereignty, but as symbols of ancestral origin or long-standing service under those kingdoms.
 The badge of the Immaculate Conception is a devotional mark historically favored by the Spanish aristocracy.
 The seal therefore represents not a single family, but several noble houses brought together in one bearer who inherited or represented these intertwined lineages.
 While I still have to identify its exact owner, this seal very plausibly belonged to a member of the Vera de Aragón family, who used the surrounding arms to display his ancestral alliances, while reserving the central escutcheon to assert his own house.
 The pairing of Vera and Sicily arms inside the escutcheon can point to a Vera de Aragón whose career, honors, or station were closely tied to the Kingdom of Sicily.

 Escudo de la familia noble espagnola Figueroa.